 |Myristic acid||Stearic acid:TEA||Shark liver oil|

 In the past, I was using M.A.C.
 Pro Longwear Liquid Foundation followed by their Mineralize Foundation/loose powder.
 Even though M.A.C’s liquid foundation does contain one comedogenic ingredient, i.e. polyglyceryl-3 diisostearate, I was still using it as I really liked the coverage and color of M.A.C’s liquid foundation.
 I have tried other brands of liquid foundation but many either made my skin appear dry (enhancing lines) or cakey but M.A.C’s liquid foundation just glides on providing seamless coverage.
 However, I did notice that if I wear my M.A.C. makeup for a whole day, when I removed my makeup, I had little bumps (whiteheads) all over my face.
-I wasn’t too worried as I knew I can get rid of those bumps easily by applying Skinlycious Anti-acne solution.
+I wasn’t too worried as I knew I can get rid of those bumps easily by applying Skinlycious Anti-acne solution(now known as Glow Exfoliant).
 They would be almost gone by the next day after application.

 Make sure that you do thorough cleansing and removal of your makeup.
 Even those with tinted moisturizer or sunscreen are considered makeup.
 Most facial cleansers are not sufficient for makeup removal.
 You would need to use a makeup remover before a cleanser unless the cleanser specifies that it is able to remove makeup.